nochinxx/nochinxx.github.io/index.md

 **Intern — Boyd Lighting**
 Digitized and structured a 1,000+ product archive to create a searchable internal knowledge base, improving sales enablement and accelerating design workflows.
 Proposed and designed concepts for a VR-powered virtual showroom and an AI-driven search tool to enhance product discovery, inspire design concepts, and support strategic sales initiatives.

-**Software Developer (Contract) — June 2025**
+**Software Developer @Dayton Financial (Contract) — June 2025**
-Shipped a production quoting platform in ~1 week (2‑person team), $1.2k contract.
+Shipped a production quoting platform with a 2‑person team.
 Implemented auth, granular roles, and live UI for quotes.

 ## Skills